-Acoustic guitar fretboard binding is basically the same as the binding around the guitar's body binding.
+Acoustic guitar fretboard binding is basically the same as the binding around the guitar's body.
 Fretboard binding is a thin strip of material that is glued around the outside of the fretboard.
-It is most often made out of plastic, but it can be made out various woods, plastics, or celluloid.
-Unlike body binding, fretboard binding serves no structural purpose like the body binding does.
-The only reason for having binding around the fretboard is for aesthetics.
+It is most often made out of plastic, but it can be made out various woods, plastics, and celluloid.
+Fretboard binding serves no structural purpose like the body binding does.
+The only reason for having binding around the fretboard is to look good.
 Binding around the outside of the fretboard covers the ends of the frets.
 Binding also frames the fretboard nicely.
-Bound fretboards are sometimes accompanied with an abalone inlay around the outside of the fretboard for decoration like the picture above.
+Bound fretboards often feature abalone or purling inlays around the outside of the fretboard for decoration like the picture above.

 In most cases, it will be impossible to repair the loose fretboard binding without removing some or all of the frets.
 If the binding is only loose on the first two frets, you might only have to remove a few frets.
 If you are completely removing the fretboard binding, you may need to remove the all of the frets.
-I know this sounds like a lot of work, but it needs to be done.
+I know this sounds like a lot of work, but it may need to be done.
 For more information about how to remove frets, see the fret removal page.
-Note: you probably will not have to remove any frets if your binding has fretboard binding nibs on it.
+Note: you probably will not have to remove any frets if your binding has nubs on it.

 In order to re-glue the binding in place, you may have to remove the binding and clean the binding channel.

 Before you go pulling the binding off the edges of the fretboard, it is important to score the lacquer.
 If you pull the binding off without scoring the lacquer, you will crack and pull the finish off with the binding.
 Scoring the finish will help prevent the finish from cracking.
 Simply, score the edges of the binding with a razor blade or X-acto knife.
 You want to make a cut into the finish of the guitar on the edges of the binding.
 Essentially, you will be cutting the finish, so the finish on the binding and the finish on the neck are separated.